Shahrukh Khan Reveals Details About Late Actress Sridevi's Cameo In Zero!

 The Loss Is Irreplacable

-"It's wrong to even kind of feel, "Oh, it's a privelage to have had her in the film", because, you know, just the loss is so great.
+"It's wrong to even kind of feel, "Oh, it's a privilege to have had her in the film", because, you know, just the loss is so great.
 And I hope wherever she is, she makes the world happy like she's done."

 'I Wish She Hadn't Passed Away'